tsol/test-nuxt3-broker/README.md

 That will be day 2.
 Day three will be all about drawing order book with proper scrolling.

 Day 3.
-Well, Netlify doesnt allow server websockets, so netlify and github pages.
-   We could've used github pages probably to make only front, but thats not the way.
-   Server is ready and so 99% of the logic.
+Well, Netlify doesnt allow server websockets, so do not netlify and github pages.
+We could've used github pages proxy, probably, to make our app front-only thats not the way of true Jedi.
+Server is almost ready and so 99% of the logic.
 Third day is for GUI.

 Make sure not to forget: